ullly/books/README.md

 47. Sea of Tranquility by Emily St. John Mandel
 48. Catch-22 by Joseph Heller
 49. White City by Kevin Power
+50. Bad Day in Blackrock by Kevin Power